 |Aviation (scheduled and charter flights)

-In 2018, private motorised transport realised a kilometre performance of 61.5 billion vehicle-kilometres.
+In 2021, private motorised transport realised a kilometre performance of 59.0 billion vehicle-kilometres.
 This corresponds to an increase of 6% compared to 2020 and a decrease of 5% compared to 2019, the year before the beginning of the COVID-19 pandemic.
-For railways the corresponding value in 2018 was 198 million train-kilometres (+2% compared to 2021 / +4% compared to 2019).
+For railways the corresponding value in 2022 was 209 million train-kilometres (+2% compared to 2021 / +4% compared to 2019).
 In the passenger air transport segment, the use of means of transport is usually expressed in terms of the number of flight movements (take-offs and landings).
-In the scheduled and charter flight segment, 471 872 flight movements were registered in 2022 (+86% compared to 2021 / –24% compared to 2019).
+In the scheduled and charter flight segment, 355 915 flight movements were registered in 2022 (+86% compared to 2021 / –24% compared to 2019).

 |Billion vehicle-km or train-km (except aviation)||Year||Change from 2019 (before the pandemic), as %||Change from 2000, as %|

 |of which passenger cars||56.7||2021||–5||+24|

 |Aviation (scheduled and charter flights)||355 915 take-offs and landings